All Camp Sealth campers are required to:

 - Have not been exposed to anyone known or suspected to have COVID-19

-Any child who exhibits symptoms of illness, has a fever above 100.4 degrees F, or who may have contracted or been exposed to someone with COVID-19 will not be allowed to stay at camp.
+Any child who exhibits symptoms of contagious illness, has a fever above 100.4 degrees F, or who has tested positive for COVID within the past 5 days, will not be able to attend camp.

 In addition to check-in health screening, routine health screening will occur throughout the camp session to check for signs of illness.